Aquatic Center Grant Program

 - Training for underserved populations.

-After DBW receives an application, it is reviewed to see how closely the applicant’s program funding request aligns with the Aquatic Center Grant Program’s goals and objectives.
+After DBW receives an application for grant funds, it is reviewed to see how closely the applicant's program funding request aligns with the Aquatic Center Grant Program's goals and objectives.
 Usually a site visit is conducted in order to further evaluate the program.
-All applications are reviewed and scored, and only the most qualified are granted funding.
+Only the most qualified applicants are granted funding.

-If the application is approved, an agreement is sent to the grant recipient for signature, and then it is processed through DBW’s Administrative Services Unit and signed by the director.
+If the application is approved, an agreement is sent to the grant recipient for signature, and then it is processed through DBW's Administrative Services Unit and signed by the Deputy Director.
 Additional approval occurs at the Department of General Services Office of Risk Insurance Management.

 Vessels, and/or associated equipment that provide for boating safety education are eligible for grant funding.
 Examples include but are not limited to sailboats, trailers, water ski boats, canoes, kayaks, rafts, stand-up paddle boards, windsurfing equipment, boat engines, safety boats, and associated safety equipment, such as life jackets, radios, and wetsuits.
 Life jackets must be worn by all participants during any training paid for by grant funds or when using any vessels purchased with grant funds.